UnicefNY/RapidReg/README.md

 and distribute information about children, data security is extremely important.

 #### Signing apk in release mode
-Currently the keystore is located under the root directory, it's protected by password.
+Currently the keystore is located under the root directory, it's protected by the password.
-All you need to do is give correct values to *storePassword*, *keyAlias*, *keyPassword* in build.gradle.
+All you need to do is give correct values to *storePassword*, *keyAlias*, *keyPassword* in build.gradle or config the values above as the environment variables in your CI.

 Note: Never commit the real password into the codebase.